allexradu/salnet/README.md

-# salnet
+# SALNET

-A new Flutter project.
+Salnet is an app developed in the Mobile Developent Framework named Flutter

 ## Getting Started